Commercial & Corporate Law

 1. Due Diligence (Legal and Financial Investigation)

-Before forming partnership with a Turkish company, full due diligence of target company must be conducted:
+Before forming a partnership with a Turkish company, a full due diligence review of the target company must be conducted:

-- Legal due diligence: Articles of association, share structure, lawsuits, contracts, licenses, intellectual property,
+- Legal due diligence: Articles of association, share structure, pending litigation, contracts, licences, intellectual property,

-- Financial due diligence: Financial statements, debts, tax status, bank relations,
+- Financial due diligence: Financial statements, debts, tax status, banking relationships,

-- Operational due diligence: Workforce, customer relations, supply chain,
+- Operational due diligence: Workforce, customer relationships, supply chain,

 - Tax due diligence: Retroactive tax risks.

-In medium-sized companies in Antalya, problems like poorly maintained records accumulated over the years, undeclared income, missing SGK declarations are frequently observed; due diligence is critical to prevent surprises.
+In medium-sized companies in Antalya, problems such as poorly maintained records, undeclared income, and missing SGK declarations are frequently encountered.
+Due diligence is critical to prevent unpleasant surprises after the transaction closes.

 2. Shareholders' Agreement (SHA)

-A special shareholders' agreement is prepared between partners, separate from articles of association.
-This agreement:
+A dedicated shareholders' agreement is prepared between the partners, separate from the articles of association.
+This agreement covers:

 - Share ratios,